Tokashiki Island

 Tokashiki Island (渡嘉敷島, Tokashiki-jima) is the largest of the Kerama Islands, a group of Japanese islands southwest of Okinawa in the Pacific Ocean.
-The island is administered as the village of Tokashiki in Shimajiri District, Okinawa Prefecture, Japan.
+The island is administered from the village of Tokashiki in Shimajiri District, Okinawa Prefecture, Japan.

 Geography

 Tokashiki is a hilly island of about 15.29 square kilometers with sheer cliffs which descend down to the seas.

 Climate

 The climate is warm year-round with a daily mean of 21 Celsius.
 It has 1,938 hours of sunshine per year, but it can get cloudy in December through February.

+Transportation

+Tokashiki port is connected to Naha by ferry.
+But the small Mitshushima ferry also connect the Aharen port to Zamami and Aka.